 It is the system invented by Larry Page and Sergey Brin (Google founders) and one of the reasons that Google was so successful in showing the most relevant results to the searcher.

-Link building is the most popular and effective off-Page SEO method.
-Basically by building external links to your website, you are trying to gather as many ‘votes’ as you can, so that you can bypass your competitors and rank higher.
+Link building is the most popular and effective off-Page SEO technique.
+Basically by building links to your website, you are trying to gather as many ‘votes’ as you can, so that you can bypass your competitors and rank higher.

 For example, if someone likes this article and references it from his/her website or blog, then this is like telling search engines that this page has good information.